rifleman-ukr/willowcode-aqa/README.md

 To run on local environment run main.py with Python 3.8 (not lower).

+To launch tests just execute "pytest" command in project directory.

 NOTE: Do not forget to install required libs via "pip install -r requrements.txt" command before launch.
 Also using virtual environment is highly recommended.